 Here's a great list of things to do for your school aged child after school, during the weekend or on school holidays.
 The list was compiled by Disability Connect -a Disability Information Advisory Services (DIAS) in Auckland

 Glass Ceiling Arts Collective

 Glass Ceiling Arts Collective is a youths arts programme for young people with disabilities.
 Their services are available in the North Shore, Rodney, West and South Auckland.

 Interactive free play at Ōtāhuhu Pool & Leisure Centre

-From 28 August 2021, Ōtāhuhu Pool & Leisure Centre will be opening their swim school for their very first FREE interactive play sessions for young people with disabilities.
+In 2021, Ōtāhuhu Pool & Leisure Centre opened their swim school for FREE interactive play sessions for young people with disabilities.

 Lot of pool toys will be provided and swim centre facilitators will be available to support visitors.
 Participants are required to wear proper swim attire, but those who don’t have one can purchase swim gear from the swim shop onsite.
-For more information, contact the Ōtāhuhu Pool & Leisure Centre on 09 276 68207.
+To enquire about session times, contact the Ōtāhuhu Pool & Leisure Centre on 09 276 68207.